ssherwood/spring-boot-jpa/README.md

 # Step 1: "Initializ" the application

-As with most Spring Boot apps, start with the [Spring Initializr](http://start.spring.io/) web site.
-In the Dependencies section, type in: `Web, Actuator, JPA, H2, and Devtools` and click the Generate button (feel free to customize the Group and Artifact Id as you see fit).
+As with most Spring Boot applications, start with the [Spring Initializr](http://start.spring.io/) web site.
+In the Dependencies section, type in: `web, actuator, jpa, h2` and `devtools` and click the Generate button (feel free to customize the Group and Artifact Id as you see fit).
 At the time of this writing, the current stable version of Spring Boot is 1.4.3.

-Unzip the downloaded artifact and import the project into the IDE of your preference.
+Unzip the downloaded artifact and import the project into the development IDE of your choice.
+I primarily use IntelliJ so the steps that I describe may not be exactly as you might use but they should be close.

-Next, "Run" the application.
+Next, click "Run" the application.
 Depending on your IDE, this might be a right-click command on the Application class that was automatically generated from the Initializr.

-If all goes well, you should see several INFO commands printed out to the Console and a Tomcat instance being started on port 8080.
+If all goes well (and it should), you should see several INFO commands printed out to the Console and a Tomcat instance being started on port 8080.

 Try it out now at: [localhost:8080](http://localhost:8080)

 You should see the default "White label" error page.
 Don't worry, this is the Spring Boot default error page that is indicating that you've requested a resource that doesn't yet exist.
 It doesn't exist because we haven't implemented anything yet.

 Side Note: If you use the `curl` command instead of the browser, you'll get a JSON response instead as Spring Boot is attempting to detect the origin of the caller and return the most appropriate